radekm/Cached/README.md

 This means that subsequent runs of our computation `c` use mutable cell which was created by the first run.

-`cachedHere` uses the current line number as a key into the storage.
-So multiple calls of `cachedHere` work fine as long as they are on different lines
+`cachedHere` uses the line number of the last `let!` as a key into the storage.
+So multiple calls of `cachedHere` work fine as long as `let!`s are on different lines

 ```fsharp
 let c2 = computation "date and counter" {